RhinoLance/cordova-plugin-ios-permit-getusermedia/README.md

 `navigator.mediaDevices.getUserMedia`, the web view asks the delegate for a “permission decision” by sending it a [`webView:requestMediaCapturePermissionForOrigin:initiatedByFrame:type:decisionHandler:`](https://developer.apple.com/documentation/webkit/wkuidelegate/3763087-webview?language=objc) message.
-The plugin checks the protocol of the origin, and if it’s `file` then it makes an “allow” decision, which suppresses the permission dialog.
-For all other origins it makes the default “prompt” decision, so if you’re running `getUserMedia` from web pages loaded from outside the app, they will continue to prompt for permission.
-If you need to allow that, feel free to fork this plugin.
+It responds with an “allow” decision, which suppresses the permission dialog.

 Note that all other `WKUIDelegate` messages are forwarded to the original delegate that was in place when this plugin is loaded, so the other functions of